What are the problems?

-- You can keep your closest friends and loved ones informed about issues that are important to you.
+- You can keep your close friends and loved ones informed about issues that are important to you.

-- You do not have a reason to hide their HIV status.
+- You do not have a reason to hide your HIV status.

-- You can get the most appropriate care.
+- You can get most of the right health care.

 - You can reduce the chances of transmitting the disease to others.

-- In many countries, fortunately not in Brazil, but you may want to inquire about the laws of the country or countries that you want to live or even keep an affair because you can be found guilty of a felony for not telling a partner sex that you are HIV positive before having close contact.
+- In many countries, fortunately not in Brazil, but you should know about the laws of the country or countries that you want to live or even maintain an affair because you can be guilty of a felony for not saying a partner that you are HIV positive before you have intimate contact.